morrislenny/track1-turtles/outline/TURTLE.md

 ![initial state](img/initial-state.png)

-- Turtles can be added with a name.
+- More turtles can be added, each with its own name.

 - Each turtle can move independently giving a command with its name.
 If only `:trinity` is there, you don't need to give the name to commands.

 ## Movement

+A turtle can move in response to commands.
+When a turtle moves, it leaves a trail.
+You can move turtles, change their colors, and get neat drawings this way.

 All parameters to `forward`, `backward`, `right`, and `left` commands are relative to the current position or angle.
 The command may be given the name of the turtle.
 Without the name they would refer to the only turtle on the canvas.